This policy is currently under review. Until we publish the new policy, this version remains valid and applicable.

 For the purposes of this policy:

-- Candidate means a medical practitioner on a pathway to Fellowship of the RACGP.
+- Candidate means a medical practitioner eligible to sit RACGP Fellowship Examinations.

 - Extenuating Circumstances mean circumstances which were unforeseen and outside a candidate's control when their period of exam candidacy commenced, including: